L DK: Films

-A live-action film adaptation was announced on May 9, 2013 and was released on April 12, 2014.
+A live-action film adaptation was announced on May 9, 2013, and was released on April 12, 2014.
 The film starred Ayame Goriki as Aoi and Kento Yamazaki as Shusei.
 This is Goriki's first solo lead role in a romance film.
-The film was directed by Yasuhiro Kawamura and written by Yuuko Matsuda.
+The film was directed by Yasuhiro Kawamura and written by Yuko Matsuda.
 Filming took place in July 2013 and at the Cosmo World amusement park in Kanagawa.
 Goriki, who has had short hair for the past three years, wore a wig when she played Aoi.

-A film adaptation sequel was released on March 21, 2019 under the title LDK: Hitotsu no Yane no Shita, "Suki" ga Futatsu (L♥DK ひとつ屋根の下、『スキ』がふたつ。, LDK: Two Loves Under One Roof).
+A film adaptation sequel was released on March 21, 2019, under the title LDK: Hitotsu no Yane no Shita, "Suki" ga Futatsu (L♥DK ひとつ屋根の下、『スキ』がふたつ。, LDK: Two Loves Under One Roof).
 The film stars Mone Kamishiraishi as Aoi, Yosuke Sugino as Shusei, and Ryusei Yokohama as Shusei's cousin Reo, an original character.

 Reception

 Rebecca Silverman from Anime News Network gave the first volume an overall B grade, citing its strengths in using standard romance tropes without using the "less charming" aspects.

 LDK has sold over 2.7 million copies in its first 12 volumes, and was listed as a top seller for January 2013 e-book downloads for NTT DoCoMo.

-LDK ranked first in the Shojo Manga category for the 2013 E-Book Award in the magazine Da Vinci.
-It was nominated for the 38th Kodansha Manga Award for Best Shojo Manga.
+It ranked first in the Shojo Manga category for the 2013 E-Book Award in the magazine Da Vinci.
+The series was nominated for the 38th Kodansha Manga Award for Best Shojo Manga.